elvis-pan/elvis-pan.github.io/_posts/2021-01-26-coursereview.md

 My background: I started taking casual competitve math training starting from elementary school, so I had a pretty solid background in discrete math.
 No prior knowledge of college-level math, except basic calculus and linear algebra.
 Programming experiences were mostly in machine learning using Python or MATLAB, and had never done any systems programming or software engineering.

+&#9733; : The courses which I think were worth attending CMU for.

 ## Freshman
 ### Fall 2019
 - 15-122 Principles of Imperative Computation
   - A introduction into serious computer science, since 15-112 teaches more about "programming" than "computer science".
   - Mostly about concepts in C and the simplest data structures and algorithms.
   - The exams and homeworks should not be hard for CS majors, and it is indeed the easiest CS course I believe.
   - Contracts and point-to reasonings were not fun (although quite useful), guessing what Iliano meant in the question statement was not fun, but the programming homeworks were quite interesting.
-I actually get top 1 in the Peg scoreboard in terms of the speed of my program to solve the board using backtracking.  &#9733; 21-127 Concepts of Mathematics A very interesting introduction to many areas in mathematics, especially those related to computer science.
-The course overed a broad number of areas, mainly discrete mathematics, including algebra, real analysis, number theory, combinatorics.
+I actually got top 1 in the Peg scoreboard in terms of the speed of my program to solve the board using backtracking.
+- &#9733; 21-127 Concepts of Mathematics
+  - A very interesting introduction to many areas in mathematics, especially those related to computer science.
+  - The course overed a broad number of areas, mainly discrete mathematics, including algebra, real analysis, number theory, combinatorics.
   - It introduced formal definition of mathematical objects as well as practiced proof-writing skills, which would be crucial for math and CS.
 - 21-259 Calculus in Three Dimensions
   - Extremely easy: I got 101/100 for the final grade.